Skip to content

 Fabric provides a fully integrated real-time pipeline: Eventstream ingests data from Azure Event Hubs, Kafka, and custom sources; Eventhouse (powered by Azure Data Explorer / KQL engine) provides sub-second query performance on streaming data; Real-Time Dashboards render live visualizations; and Data Activator triggers automated actions based on conditions in the stream.
 The advantage is tight integration — from ingestion to alerting in a single platform.
 The limitation is that Eventstream throughput is bounded by the Fabric capacity SKU.

-Databricks offers Structured Streaming and Delta Live Tables for stream processing within the Spark ecosystem.
-DLT provides declarative pipeline definitions with automatic data quality enforcement (expectations).
-Databricks excels at complex stream processing logic but requires separate infrastructure for dashboarding (typically pushing to a partner BI tool) and alerting (typically through third-party monitoring).
+Competitor A (lakehouse / ML platform) offers, per publicly available documentation, Structured Streaming and declarative streaming pipelines for stream processing within the Spark ecosystem, with automatic data quality enforcement (expectations).
+The platform is well-suited to complex stream processing logic but typically relies on separate infrastructure for dashboarding (pushing to a partner BI tool) and alerting (through third-party monitoring).

 Synapse offers Event Hubs integration and Spark Structured Streaming via Spark pools, but lacks the integrated real-time dashboard and alerting capabilities that Fabric provides natively.

-Stream ingestion Eventstream (native) Structured Streaming Snowpipe Streaming Event Hubs + Spark
+Stream ingestion Eventstream (native) Structured Streaming Native streaming ingestion Event Hubs + Spark

-Stream processing Eventhouse (KQL) Delta Live Tables Dynamic Tables Spark pools
+Stream processing Eventhouse (KQL) Declarative streaming pipelines Incrementally materialized tables Spark pools

-Sub-second query Yes (KQL engine) Yes (Photon) Limited No
+Sub-second query Yes (KQL engine) Yes (vectorized engine) Limited No

 Real-time dashboards Built-in Partner BI tools Partner BI tools Partner BI tools